Term Project - Description

 Option 1: Your own project idea

 Do you have an idea for a project?
 Something you’ve been dying to implement?
-We will discuss the scope of work.
+We will discuss your idea.
+You must receive written approval from me on the set of requirements for your application.
+At a minimum, your project must include the following:

 Option 2: Customer project - Breathe In, Stand Down